 5. Writing Your Ad Copy

-• Headline: This is the big and bold, 25 characters long phrase that your users will notice first.
+• Headline: This is the big, bold, 25-character-long phrase that your users will notice first.
 It should contain all your primary keywords (or most of them).

-• Description Line 1 and 2: You only have 35 characters to tell your viewers what products or services you sell, what is your unique selling point (USP), who are you targeting, what are you offering, and what is your call to action?
+• Description Line 1 and 2: You only have 35 characters to tell your viewers what products or services you sell, your unique selling point (USP), who you are targeting, what you are offering, and your call to action.

 • URL: This is a link to your relevant landing page.
-Bear in mind that your landing page must reflect all the promises you have made in your ad copy.
+Remember that your landing page must reflect all the promises you have made in your ad copy.

 Example of an excellent ad copy.

 Car Rental- Cars4U Detroit